Is It Bad to Run Your AC All Day?

 Check your thermostat.
 It’s possible someone could have bumped it or accidentally changed the settings.

-Also, make sure you don’t have your system set at an unseasonably cool temperature compared to the outdoor temp.
+Also, make sure you don’t have your air conditioner set at an unseasonably cool temperature compared to the outdoor temp.
 Asking your unit to keep your home at 68 degrees when it’s 95 outside will make it run more often, if not constantly.

 Your Air Filter Needs to Be Replaced